w3c/webextensions/proposals/dark_mode_extension_icons.md

 #### Use Cases

 1. Improved icon visibility in the extension toolbar.
-1. Improved icon visibility on management the management and shortcuts pages.
+1. Improved icon visibility on the management and shortcuts pages.
 1. Dark mode icon declarations made possible through the extension manifest.
 1. setIcon() will allow setting of dark and/or light mode specific icons.
 1. Improved icon visibility on context menu (Chrome and Safari reply on default